Where to Stay at Huis Ten Bosch with Kids: A Family Guide to On-Site Hotels (2026)

 two women in purple and pink kimono standing on street (Photo by Sorasak on Unsplash)

 Miyazaki rewards families who treat the prefecture as a north-and-south split.
 The southern coast — Miyazaki City, Aoshima beach, the Nichinan road — is the sea-and-sun half.
-The northern mountains — Takachiho, Mount Aso border — are the mythology-and-nature half.
-Pick a base based on which half you want; trying to do both in 2 … Read more
+The northern mountains — Takachiho and the Mount Aso border — are the mythology-and-nature half.
+Pick a base around which half you actually want.
+Trying to do both … Read more